tmandzak/CarND-Traffic-Sign-Classifier-Project/writeup_Mandzak.md

 The code for this step is contained in code cells 5 - 10 of the IPython notebook.
 Method ```draw_signs``` (cell 5) is responsible for drawing a limited random subset of all signs or a limited sequential subset of a given class of signs. ```draw_signs``` was used to produce images below.

-Following random set gives us general presentation of traffic sign images of various classes:
+Following random set gives us general presentation of traffic sign images in various classes:

 ![alt text][random50signs.png]